cds-snc/digital-canada-ca/content/en/blog/posts/discussing-digital-in-french.md

 ---
-title: "Discussing digital in French"
+title: Discussing digital in French
+description: >-
-description: "In technology, breakthroughs are occurring at a staggering pace.
+  In technology, breakthroughs are occurring at a staggering pace.
 Since things do have to be named, new words in our vocabulary need to be developed quickly.
   If English is the language of business, it’s also the language of technology.
   So, how do you keep up?
 We all know that in instances where French terms don’t exist, anglicisms quickly take precedence and become hard to displace.
 Have you “liké” a Facebook post recently?
-Some dictionary entries could raise some eyebrows."
+Some dictionary entries could raise some eyebrows.
-author: Annie Leblond, Communications
+author: 'Annie Leblond, Communications'
-date: 2017-09-29 09:00:00 -0400
+date: '2017-09-29 09:00:00 -0400'
 image: /img/cds/blog-discussing-digital-in-french-2017.jpg
-image-alt: "Computer keyboard with the flag of France on a key"
+image-alt: Computer keyboard with the flag of France on a key
-translationKey: "discussing-digital-in-french"
+translationKey: discussing-digital-in-french
+thumb: /img/cds/thumbnails/blog-discussing-digital-in-french-2017.jpg
+processed: 1550672961678
 ---
 Tomorrow, September 30, is International Translation Day.
 For me, talking about digital in French is a challenge: properly naming new technologies and *especially* - especially - not losing sight of the fact that we are addressing "real people". **Thinking of users first, making them central to our work - that also comes into play with the words that we choose**.